AlexanderND/issues_linker/README.md

 Skip this step, if you already have a Redmine server.

-In order to installl Redmine server, you first need to install gems.
+In order to install Redmine server, you first need to install gems.
 If you are using Ubuntu, try this:

 https://gorails.com/setup/ubuntu/16.04